skylerchang/ClonotypeNetworkVis/README.md

 - **File Upload**: Easily upload your immune repertoire data files.
 - **Database Integration**: Seamlessly integrate your data with our extensive database or your own.
 - **Anchor Clustering**: Run Anchor Clustering to group amino acid sequences (1 Hamming distance) and generate cluster parameters for network features.
+For more details, you can check Anchor Clustering github page: https://github.com/skylerchang/Anchor_Clustering_Nt.

 ## Statistical Analysis